 The entire bike ride ended up being around 10 miles, so we treated ourselves to ice cream before we hopped on the ferry back.
 While I’m usually a vanilla kinda girl, I ordered a chocolate ice cream for the first time!
 I always love trying interesting flavors from local places because you never know what they come up with.
 I had a dark chocolate sea salt gelato, which was SO good.

 Block Island is quintessential New England and is such a fun place to spend a day with friends.
-I can’t think of a more perfect way to end senior year!
+I can’t think of a more perfect way to end this chapter of my life in Boston.
 Island life is so different from what I’m used to and is a wonderful change of scenery.
-I know I’m going to miss this idyllic lifestyle when I move to NYC after graduation!
+I know I’m going to miss this idyllic lifestyle when I move to NYC!
 I never knew this about myself, but I’ve discovered that I’m happiest when near water.
 Luckily, I just found an apartment in Manhattan that’s right next to the river!
 I can’t wait for what comes next.